The ICS 2011 Disaster Restoration & Remediation Market Study

 - What expectations do restoration professionals have for future restoration/remediation work?

-Eighty-four percent of survey respondents claim smoke-water damage restoration (68%), mold remediation (10%) or professional carpet cleaning (6%) as their company’s primary business.
-Residential work makes up 72 percent of the disaster restoration and remediation work respondents perform (Chart I).
-On average, respondents report that a little more than two-thirds of their business (69%) involves disaster restoration and remediation work.
+Eighty-nine percent of survey respondents claim smoke-water damage restoration (69%), mold remediation (14%) or professional carpet cleaning (6%) as their company’s primary business.
+Residential work makes up 71 percent of the disaster restoration and remediation work respondents perform (Chart I).
+On average, respondents report that a little more than two-thirds of their business (68%) involves disaster restoration and remediation work.

-Structural drying, deflooding and water extraction, and fire and smoke damage are the top three services, respectively, to which those surveyed attribute most of their disaster and restoration work.
-Additionally, 33 percent of respondents answered “a great deal” when asked how much of their disaster restoration and remediation work could be attributed to deodorization (for mold remediation and contents restoration, the numbers were 27 percent and 20 percent, respectively, all slight increases over last year).
+Structural drying, deflooding/water extraction, and fire/smoke damage are the top three services, respectively, to which those surveyed attribute most of their disaster and restoration work.
+Additionally, 35 percent of respondents answered “a great deal” when asked how much of their disaster restoration and remediation work could be attributed to mold remediation (for deodorization and contents restoration, the numbers were 22 percent and 16 percent, respectively).

 Education is clearly at the forefront of the industry’s collective consciousness.
-Almost all (96%) of those responding indicate they or someone in their company have taken classes, attended seminars, or done course work relevant to disaster restoration and remediation, the same as in 2009.
-And when it comes to certification, 72 percent of respondents claim a water restoration technician, or WRT, certification designation, while 60 percent have a fire and smoke restoration (FSRT) certification.
-Fifty percent hold an applied structural drying (ASD) certification (Chart III).
+The vast majority (95%) of those responding indicate they or someone in their company have taken classes, attended seminars, or done course work relevant to disaster restoration and remediation, almost the same as in 2010.
+And when it comes to certification, 74 percent of respondents claim a water restoration technician, or WRT, certification designation, while 58 percent have a fire and smoke restoration (FSRT) certification.
+Fifty-seven percent hold an applied structural drying (ASD) certification (Chart III).

 The survey was conducted and findings were compiled by Clear Seas Research, a division of BNP Media.
 For information about ordering or to find out more about Clear Seas Research services, contact Jennifer Loomis at firstname.lastname@example.org.